 Karloff, one of the kaiju from the opening sequence, is named after Boris Karloff.
 The nickname was given because the creature's head resembles the dessicated face of Karloff's The Mummy (1932) character, Imhotep.

 This was both director Guillermo del Toro and cinematographer Guillermo Navarro's first experience shooting with digital cameras.
 Navarro bought seven Red Epic cameras specifically for the film and used his own lenses, as he prefers shooting with his own camera equipment over renting it.

-Pacific Rim's Jaegers are a staple of Japanese anime, where they are often referred to as mecha.
+Pacific Rim (2013)'s Jaegers are a staple of Japanese anime, where they are often referred to as mecha.
 Similar to many mecha anime series, Jaegers are controlled from within by human pilots, distinguishing them from other depictions of robots as automated, sentient, or externally controlled.

-Guillermo del Toro was inspired by the anime and tokusatsu (special-effects TV series and films) of his youth.
-He specifically cites Tetsujin nijûhachi-go (1963) as a major influence.
+Director Guillermo del Toro was inspired by the anime and tokusatsu (special-effects TV series and films) of his youth.
+He specifically cited Tetsujin nijûhachi-go (1963) as a major influence.
 Despite this, he wanted to avoid referencing other works of fiction in the design of the robots and monsters.

 The set was built as a non-destroyed Hong Kong, then destroyed and redressed to play as a different area, post-monster battle.
 The Hong Kong set was used as four different streets and sets, with the placement and dressing of elements changed each time.

 (At around 1 hour, 25 minutes) When the Gipsy Danger is fighting the second Kaiju in Hong Kong, it punches through a building and sets off a set of Newton's Balls or Newton's Cradle.
 The scientist that the Kaiju was chasing is named Dr. Newton Geizler.